adnanian/duration-calculator/README.md

 this by adding a universally recognized symbol that represents language that indicates to any user regardless of what languages they speak that they can select any language from the dropdown list.

+One last thing to note is that since most of the translations were provided by ChatGPT, I, who obviously does not speak all these languages, have no way of validating them without hiring native speakers of those languages.

+## Future Plans
+I wish to improve this application by doing the following:

+- Adding input validation for duration units and scales.

+- Review translations with native speakers.

+## Credits
+MIT License

+Copyright (c) 2024 Adnan Wazwaz

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.